Center for Cancer Research Rare Tumor Clinics

 Pediatric Chordoma Clinic

-There are treatment trials for adult chordoma but children with chordoma may not be able to join the trials.
-Chordoma in children grows faster and can have different mutations than adult chordoma.
-We held a clinic focused on children and young adults with chordoma in April 2019.
+We held a clinic focused on children and young adults with chordoma in April 2019 in collaboration with the Chordoma Foundation.
 Read more about the 2019 Chordoma Clinic here.